 Appellants will be sent a copy of the school’s case 7 working days in advance of the hearing.

 Additional Supporting Information

 Please remember that any confidential medical / social evidence submitted to the Admission Authority (AA) in support of your application will not be provided to an appeal panel.
-If you wish to rely on this in support of your appeal you will need to submit this to the appeals team.
+If you wish to rely on this in support of your appeal you will need to submit this documentation to the Appeals Team.

-Only a short document, such as a Doctor’s letter not previously available, will be accepted up to 4 clear working days prior to the hearing.
-Any additional evidence or information received after this deadline will not be circulated and may not be considered at the hearing.
+If the appellant has a short document (such as a Doctor’s letter which was not previously available), this will be accepted up to 4 working days before the hearing.
+Any additional evidence or information received after this deadline will not be circulated and the panel may not accept any additional information taken to the hearing.